 The Company sponsors a qualified noncontributory defined benefit pension plan for eligible salaried employees, including the named executive officers specified in the Summary Compensation Table above, and maintains a nonqualified noncontributory defined benefit supplemental plan for certain highly compensated employees, which also covers the named executive officers specified in the Summary Compensation Table.
 The eligibility requirements of the pension plan are generally the attainment of age 21 and the completion of at least 1,000 hours of service in a specified 12-month period.
 The assets of the pension plan are maintained in a trust fund at State Street Bank and Trust Company.
 The pension plan is administered by a retirement plan committee appointed by the Board of Directors.
 Annual contributions to the pension plan are computed by an actuarial firm based on normal pension costs and a portion of past service costs.
-The pension plan provides for monthly benefits to, or on behalf of, each participant at age 65 and has provisions for early retirement after attainment of age 55 and five or ten years of service and surviving spouse benefits after five years of service.
+The pension plan provides for monthly benefits to, or on behalf of, each participant at age 65 and has provisions for early retirement after attainment of age 55 and five years of service and surviving spouse benefits after five years of service.
 Participants in the pension plan who terminate employment prior to retirement with at least five years of service are vested in their accrued retirement benefit.
 The pension plan is subject to the Employee Retirement Income Security Act of 1974, as amended.

 The normal retirement benefit for participants in the pension plan is an annuity payable monthly over the participant's life.
 If the participant is married, he or she will receive a spousal joint and 50% survivor annuity, unless an election out is made.
 Generally, the annual normal retirement benefit is an amount equal to 1.67% of the participant's final average compensation (as defined in the pension plan), reduced by the maximum offset allowance (as defined in the pension plan) multiplied by years of service (maximum 25 years).
-For the 2000 and 2001 plan years, annual compensation in excess of \$170,000 per year is disregarded for all purposes under the pension plan (\$160,000 for the 1997 through 1999 plan years and \$150,000 for plan years prior to 1997).
-However, benefits accrued prior to the 1994 plan year may be based on compensation in excess of \$150,000.
+Annual compensation in excess of \$200,000 per year is disregarded for all purposes under the pension plan.
+However, benefits accrued prior to the 1994 plan year may be based on compensation in excess of \$200,000.
 Compensation recognized under the pension plan generally includes base salary and annual bonus.

-The supplemental plan provides additional monthly benefits to (i) a select group of key executives, (ii) individuals who were projected to receive reduced benefits as a result of changes made to the pension plan to comply with the Tax Reform Act of 1986, (iii) executives who will be affected by IRS limits on compensation under the Retirement Plan, and (iv) individuals who deferred compensation under the qualified Retirement Plan.
+The supplemental plan provides additional monthly benefits to (i) a select group of key executives, (ii) individuals who were projected to receive reduced benefits as a result of changes made to the pension plan to comply with the Tax Reform Act of 1986, (iii) executives who will be affected by Internal Revenue Service limits on compensation under the Retirement Plan, and (iv) individuals who deferred compensation under the qualified Retirement Plan.
 The supplemental plan is not a tax-qualified plan, and is subject to certain provisions of the Employee Retirement Income Security Act of 1974, as amended.
 The supplemental plan is not funded.